 Find out whats been happening in and around Otsego Lake this year in our Fall "Our Glimmerglass" newsletter.
 Read the latest version here.

-Glimmerglass Film Days, a showcase for powerful films reflecting humanity’s complex relationships with the natural world, will take place November 5-9, 2015 in Cooperstown, New York.
+Glimmerglass Film Days, a showcase for powerful films reflecting humanity’s complex relationships with the natural world, will take place November 10-14, 2016 in Cooperstown, New York.
 The festival features screenings of several award-winning films, as well as encounters and collaborations with internationally known artists, activists and aficionados in a 5-day series enlivened by local food tastings, and optional trail hikes and bike tours, all designed to celebrate the natural and historic resources of the Cooperstown region.
-OLA is proud to be part of the sponsors this year.
-For more information visit Glimmerglass Film Days.
+OLA is proud to sponsor the film Rango

 Photo credit: Timothy Pokorny